gerriarte/nougram_web/Quotai - DS/Design System for AgenciaOps/src/PROJECT_OVERVIEW.md

-# AgenciaOps - Project Overview
+# Nougram - Project Overview

 ## 🎯 Project Summary

-**AgenciaOps** is a complete, production-ready SaaS platform for creative agencies to manage project quotes and track profitability.
+**Nougram** is a complete, production-ready SaaS platform for creative agencies to manage project quotes and track profitability.
 Built with Material Design 3 principles, it provides an intuitive interface for creating quotes, managing projects, and analyzing business performance.

 ---